 A third common method used is to charge for storage by the SKU.
 For instance, you may have a monthly charge of $2.00 for each individual SKU you have in stock.
 This method may be used in combination with a per pallet storage fee.
 For example, a monthly charge of $2.00 for each SKU, on top of a per pallet storage fee of $17.

-It’s important to consider is when storage fees are calculated.
-At eFulfillment Service, we charge storage based on end-of-month item counts.
-This method rewards our clients for items we receive and ship in the same month, essentially resulting in free storage for those items.
+It’s important to consider when storage fees are calculated.
+At eFulfillment Service, we charge storage based on end-of-week item counts.
+This method rewards our clients for items we receive and ship in the same week, essentially resulting in free storage for those items.
 This is not the case with all fulfillment companies, so make sure you have a good grasp on both how and when storage is calculated and charged, as well as how you can verify that the charges are accurate.

 Lastly, when researching fulfillment houses, it may appear in some cases that you have very little to no storage fees.
 It is not uncommon for some companies to bake storage fees into their “fulfillment” or “order processing” fees, so make sure to look at the total cost of fulfillment on a per item basis.